RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 The other options are not applicable to the insider threat.

-### Question # 105 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
-According to the CSA, what aspect of managed cloud services makes the threat of abuse of cloud services so alarming from a management perspective?
+### [important] Question # 105 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
+According to the CSA, what aspect of managed cloud services makes the threat of [abuse of cloud services] so alarming from a management perspective?
 A. Scalability
 B. Multitenancy
 C. Resiliency